oversys/auto-arch-old/README.md

-# Arch Install Script
+# Arch Linux Installation Script
 This is my personal Arch Linux installation script.
-This script will install the Awesome window manager and the Alacritty terminal.
+This script will install the Awesome window manager and the Alacritty terminal emulator.

 # Instructions:
 > **Before chrooting into the system**